-Lathbury is a small parish part of the benefice with Newport Pagnell and Moulsoe.
+Lathbury is a small parish, part of the benefice with Newport Pagnell and Moulsoe.
 The church offers one service a month, on the first Sunday.
-This allows a mixture of festival services (Harvest, Carols, Easter etc) and communion services.
-The regular Sunday worship is attended by about 14 people on average, but the festival services can attract 50 or more.
+This allows a mixture of festival services (Easter, Harvest, Christmas etc) and communion services.
 Everyone is is made welcome and can join us for refreshments after the service.

 The village has always valued the church and have shown great commitment to its preservation, having raised over £60,000 in the last two decades towards the restoration and enhancement of the building.
 The church fabric is generally in good condition, but like all buildings of its age, repairs are always on the agenda and we are keen to receive support and fund raising ideas.